karenpeng/devart-template/project_posts/2014-03-21-Future-Development.md

-My ideal scenario of this piece being played is that a huge display screen, or projector to a giant wall, in a public space invites people to participate in simply using their own smart phones or tablets.
+My ideal scenario of this piece is being played is that a huge display screen, or projector to a giant wall, in a public space invites people to participate in simply using their own smart phones or tablets.
 ![Future Development](../project_images/future_diagram.jpg?raw=true "Future Development")

-Therefore, I, here raise some proposal for its future development:
+Therefore, I, here raise some proposals for its future development:

 1. Refine the visual expression: